-106. Until the IP is able to distribute client assets, these will not be returned or available to clients.
-In such situations, the IP should consider hardship cases to help ensure that they are identified and responded to in an appropriate and consistent manner, including liaising with the FSCS if applicable.
+help ensure that they are identified and responded to in an appropriate and consistent manner, including liaising with the FSCS if applicable.
 An IP may be able to provide earlier distributions of client assets to clients who can demonstrate hardship (although this may not always be possible).
-We therefore expect an IP to identify potential hardship policies and assess whether there is anything that can be done to support these cases.
+We therefore expect an IP to identify and devise potential hardship policies and assess whether there is anything that can be done to support these cases, for example, exploring whether it is possible to make an early interim distribution from client money, in a prudent manner.
+Under the Consumer Duty, firms must design and deliver support to retail customers that meets their needs, including those of customers with characteristics of vulnerability.
+We expect firms to respond flexibly to the needs of customers with characteristics of vulnerability and they may need to support customers by adapting their usual approach.
 However, we recognise the ability of the IP to support will depend on the circumstances of the case.
-IPs should also refer to our quidance on fair treatment of vulnerable customers.
+IPs should also refer to our guidance on fair treatment of vulnerable customers.